You have Aus$200 credit to try the game out. A perfect opportunity to try it out.

 TribeNet is an open-ended, play-by-email (PBEM) game of growth and management, where you are the leader of a Clan.
-Your people build, trade, farm, sail the seas and explore, and, as with all growing populations, there is a need for diplomacy and negotiation.
+Your people build, trade, farm, sail the seas and explore, and, as with all growing and expanding populations, there is a need for diplomacy and negotiation.

 Your people start off in the middle of nowhere as a nomadic tribe.
 You know nothing about your environment and you have but a handful of skills.
 You explore your world and build skills and resources.

 TribeNet simulates a nomadic and growing tribal life and lets you choose where it may lead.
 There are components of TN that allow you to become Builder, Trader, Fighter, Sailor and Explorer.
 The potential and possibilities are endless.